• Skip to primary navigation

 Contents

-We must understand that all dogs are unique, with their personalities.
+We must understand that all dogs have unique personalities.
 So they may react to things in different ways.
 You need to create your unique approach to dogs to become their faithful friend.
 Since they are known for their affection for humans, you should always show love to your dogs.

 Your task is to understand your pet’s communication techniques: gestures and body language.
 Dogs also use facial expressions, licking, tail position, and barking to express their attitude.
 Three or more dogs means three or more times more observations to make.
 It might be a good idea to write them down.